Private Cloud vs Public Cloud: What are the main differences?

 Technology options

-Private cloud customers will need to rely on their internal IT staff or their managed private cloud provider to stay updated on the latest offerings.
-Internal teams often have other things to worry about and work on, so a private cloud may stay on older versions of applications for longer.
-A public cloud may provide a slight improvement on this drawback.
-However, it depends on your company’s service agreement with them.
-Some providers may only offer update services as an add-on to a regular service agreement, while others may not offer them at all.
+On the other hand, private cloud customers will need to rely on their internal IT staff or their managed private cloud provider to stay updated on the latest offerings.
+Of course, internal teams may have other things to worry about and work on, so a private cloud may stay on older versions of applications for longer.

 Accessibility and security

-Security on a private cloud can be controlled and monitored more closely since the company has complete control over access and the infrastructure.
-Public clouds rely on security at various waypoints on the Internet and are more susceptible to attack.
+Security on a private cloud can be controlled and monitored more closely, since your company has complete control over access and the infrastructure.
+In contrast, public clouds rely on security at various waypoints on the Internet and are more susceptible to attack.
+However, because they’re accessed via the internet, public clouds are typically more mobile-friendly.

 Compliance